Lorex Security Camera Cost and Pricing

 Digital IP Cameras

 Lorex digital IP camera systems are more scalable than their analog cameras.
-They use Ethernet cables to transmit videos to an NVR instead of coaxial wires, minimizing the data loss.
+They use Ethernet cables instead of coaxial cables to transmit videos to an NVR, minimizing the data loss.
 That, and because they record digital videos from the get-go rather than digitizing analog videos, is why IP cameras can cover larger properties and even commercial establishments.

 |Product Code||Price||NVR Type||Cameras|